-With a change of direction I went on to qualify as a Specialist Community Public Health Nurse, working in a deprived inner city location with a caseload which included high numbers of complex families and children on child protection plans.
+With a change of direction Anne-Marie qualified as a Specialist Community Public Health Nurse, working in a deprived inner city location with a caseload which included high numbers of complex families and children on child protection plans.

 With education playing a significant role throughout Anne-Marie's career a move into higher education in 2019 was a logical step to pursue a formal career in academia as a nurse lecturer.